 Vegetarians don't eat meat, poultry, game, fish, shellfish or food containing some animal by-products.
 Unlike vegans, they do eat dairy products and eggs.

-According to the Vegetarian Society, around 2% of people in the UK are vegetarian, while less than 1% are vegans.
+According to the Vegetarian Society, around 2% of people in the UK are vegetarian, while fewer than 1% are vegans.